karpo27/Space_Wars/README.md

 </p>

 # Demo Video

-## Usage
-After downloading the application, you can run it by

 ## Contributing
 If you find any bugs or want to suggest new features, please open an issue on the GitHub repository.
 You can also submit a pull request if you want to contribute to the development of the application.